Notice of Privacy Practices ("Notice")

 Get a copy of this Privacy Notice

-- You can ask for a paper copy of this Notice at any time, even if you have agreed to receive the notice electronically.
-Contact WHA Member Services.
+- You can ask for a paper copy of this Notice at any time, even if you have agreed to receive the notice electronically, by contacting WHA Member Services.
 We will provide you with a paper copy promptly.
-You can also find this Notice on our website at: westernhealth.com.
+You can also download a copy of this Notice.

 Choose someone to act for you